magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 **Arguments:**

-- `fn` _(**required**, string)_: Function to call, either in the form author.name@version or just author.name, in which case the latest version is used.
+- `fn` _(**required**, string)_: Function to call, either in the form author.name@version or just author.name, in which case the latest version is used
-- `args` _(**required**, any)_: Arguments to pass to the called Function.
+- `args` _(**required**, any)_: Arguments to pass to the called Function
 - `options` _(object)_:
   - `maxCost` _(number, default 0.001)_: Maximum cost you're willing to pay for the Function call, which should be at least the Function's `minCost`.
-Cannot exceed $1.00.
+Cannot exceed $1.00
-  - `stream` _(boolean, default false)_: Whether to stream the result.
+  - `stream` _(boolean, default false)_: Whether to stream the result
   - `includeMetadata` _(string[], default [])_: Array of metadata keys to include.
-See [here](#app-and-function-metadata) for available keys.
+See [here](#app-and-function-metadata) for available keys
   - `includeUserInfo` _(string[], default [])_: Array of user info keys to include.
 Supported values:
-    - 'userId': Include the user ID
+    - "userId": Include the user ID

 **Returns:** a Promise that includes the Function result and metadata.
 The type depends on the `stream` option.

 - `stream: false`: `Promise<{result: any, metadata: object}>`.
 This is the default behavior.
-Resolves to an object with keys `result` and `metadata`.
+Resolves to an object with keys `result` and `metadata`
 - `stream: true`: `Promise<AsyncIterable<{result: any} | {metadata: object}>>`.
 Resolves to an AsyncIterable, which can be consumed using a `for await...of` loop.
-Each streamed chunk is an object with either a `result` key or a `metadata` key, not both. `result` is populated on all chunks except the final chunk, while `metadata` is populated on only the final chunk.
+Each streamed chunk is an object with either a `result` key or a `metadata` key, not both. `result` is populated on all chunks except the final chunk, while `metadata` is populated on only the final chunk

 `metadata` includes the keys specified in `includeMetadata` as well as `userBalance` and `userBalanceRemainingDays`.

 ## Storing and Retrieving Data

 Magic Sandbox provides Sandbox functions for storing and retrieving key/value pairs.
 Each App has its own isolated storage, ensuring that keys used by one App don't interfere with keys used by another.
 You can use another App's storage by passing `app` in `options`, though these requests are subject to user approval.
 Furthermore, put and delete requests that specify an `app` that has not been called with `requestApp` will throw an error.

 Each App can store up to 10 MB of data.
 There is no concept of App version used for storage, so author.App@1.0.0 and author.App@1.0.1 store data in the same location.